airbnb/lottie/docs/android.md

           }
         });
 ```

-## Performance
-1. If the composition has no masks or mattes then the performance and memory overhead should be quite good.
-No bitmaps are created and most operations are simple canvas draw operations.
-2. If the composition has masks or mattes, offscreen buffers will be used and there will
-be a performance hit as it gets drawn.
-3. If you are using your animation in a list, it is recommended to use a CacheStrategy in
-LottieAnimationView.setAnimation(String, CacheStrategy) so the animations do not have to be deserialized every time.

-## Try it out
-Clone this repository and run the LottieSample module to see a bunch of sample animations.
-The JSON files for them are located in [LottieSample/src/main/assets](https://github.com/airbnb/lottie-android/tree/master/LottieSample/src/main/assets) and the original After Effects files are located in [/After Effects Samples](https://github.com/airbnb/lottie-android/tree/master/After%20Effects%20Samples)

-The sample app can also load json files at a given url or locally on your device (like Downloads or on your sdcard).

 ## Contributing
 Contributors are more than welcome.
 Just upload a PR with a description of your changes.